jupyter/governance/communitybuildingcommittee.md

 # Community Building Committee

-The Jupyter Community Building Committee acts on behalf of the Project Jupyter Steering Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
+The Jupyter Community Building Committee acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
 A targeted outcome of this committee's work is to improve the diversity, equity, and inclusion of our community.